 This year our projects will be focussed on:

 - Seeing various aspects of the Freshwater Coastal Space Master Plan through the planning stage including the upgrading of Beach reserve playgrounds and public amenities: completion of the missing segment of the coastal walkway from South Curl Curl Pool through to Freshwater Beach: bush regeneration of Undercliffe Reserve to bring it back to a natural state, and implementation of a Reserve Management Plan for Freshwater View Estate.

 - Continuing to grow the Freshie Community Garden in Crown Reserve as a model of urban sustainability.

 - Work on the next stages of the Freshwater Village Public Art project with a focus on Freshwater’s early settlers and surfers.

-- Refurbishing the Soldiers Avenue of Honour as part of the Centenary of Anzac commemorations.
+- Refurbishing the Soldiers Avenue of Honour as part of the Centenary of Anzac and Armistice commemorations.

 - Closely scrutinising all significant Development Applications in Freshwater for compliance with planning requirements